GuildCrafts/jareds-lectures/Crash course in the DOM.md

 ## Tree Strucutre

-You can think of the DOM Tree as a series of nexted objects.
+You can think of the DOM Tree as a series of nested objects.

+So this HTML:

 ```html
 <html>